yalaiseries/supabase/README.md

 ### 3) How access works

-- Users must sign in on `members.html` using the same email they registered with.
+- Users sign in on `members.html` using email + password, and must use the same email they registered with.
+- First time, they use **Create account** (they may need to confirm their email once).
+- If they don’t have a password yet (or forgot it), they use **Forgot / set password** (this sends a password reset email).
 - The protected APIs (`winners`, `members-resources`) return **403** if the email is not in `allowed_members`.

 ## Local preview